7 Mistakes Business Owners Make When it's Time to Sell

 To be prepared for the challenges of selling a business when faced with an unexpected curveball, it is essential to have an exit strategy in place.
 By ensuring that your business is always in a "sellable" state, you will be ready to explore your options and obtain the optimal price when the time comes.

-2. Making a rushed emotional decision
+2. Making a Rushed Emotional Decision

-Emotions can easily cloud judgment, particularly when it comes to selling a business that has been painstakingly built.
 Making a hasty, emotionally-driven decision without thoroughly assessing market conditions, business potential, and personal readiness can have severe consequences.
 It's crucial to take a step back, breathe, and approach the decision with a clear mind, taking into account both financial and non-financial factors.

 Selling a business is not a swift process; it can take 6-9 months!